freqtrade/freqtrade/docs/sandbox-testing.md

 This link will redirect to the sandbox main page to login / create account dialogues: https://public.sandbox.pro.coinbase.com/orders/

 After registration and Email confimation you wil be redirected into your sanbox account.
-It is easy to verify youre in sandbox by checking the URL bar.
+It is easy to verify you're in sandbox by checking the URL bar.
 > https://public.sandbox.pro.coinbase.com/

 ## Enable 2Fa (a prerequisite to creating sandbox API Keys)